The Red Mile: Facilities

 The race track itself is one mile long and made of red clay, which gives the track its name.

 In addition to the race track, The Red Mile features a two-story clubhouse, a round barn, and a park.
 The clubhouse is often used for weddings, parties, and other gatherings.
 The Tattersalls area can accommodate large groups and is often used for horse sales.

 History

-The track was founded on September 28, 1875 and was sponsored by the Kentucky Trotting Horse Breeders Association.
+The track was founded on September 28, 1875, and was sponsored by the Kentucky Trotting Horse Breeders Association.
 Attendance to the opening races was minimal because the track had not been advertised.
 Once newspapers published articles about the new track, attendance picked up.
 The track is the second-oldest harness racing track in the world and the oldest horse racing track in Lexington.

 The Red Mile hosts one of the legs of the Triple Crown of Harness Racing for Trotters, the annual Kentucky Futurity.

 Since 2017, American Flat Track motorcycle racing is conducted during the off-season.

+In 2023, the Railbird Music Festival was held in the infield.
+The bill included 32 acts over two days, headlined by Zach Bryan and Kentucky native Tyler Childers.
+An estimated 40,000 people attended the festival each day.